dedztbh/KuantumCircuitSim/README.md

 - Rot i deg
     + Rotate qubit counterclockwise by degree, not rad
 - Measure n
-    + Measures the joint qubit state n times using the standard basis and print results.
+    + Measures the joint qubit state n times using the standard basis and print results
+    + Not that this is a magical Measure that will not change joint state or transformation matrix
     + Only works when using non-concurrent Tester
     + Not stored in circuit matrix